 Traditionally, both the buyer's agent and the listing agent are paid a commission by the homeowner.
 When sellers work with a realtor, they negotiate a commission as part of the listing agreement.

-In a typical sale, the seller also agrees to a commission rate for the realtor who brings the buyer to the table, which runs between 1.25% to 3.00%.
+Even if you sell without a realtor on your side, the seller also agrees to a commission rate for the realtor who brings the buyer to the table, which runs between 1.66% to 3.06%.

 Average Range in New York*